tslingl25/Circuit-python/README.md

 ### Wiring
 Wiring can be seen in the gif above
 ### Reflection
 This assignment was pretty hard, in particullar the rgb values.
+It is important to look at the past assignments like hello circuit python to help with this assignment.